-The Housing Element Annual Progress Report (APR) portion of the annual report is prepared using standards, forms, and definitions adopted by HCD.
+The Housing Element Annual Progress Report (APR) portion of this report addresses this requirement and is prepared using standards, forms, and definitions adopted by HCD.

 - (C) The number of housing development applications received in the prior year (APR Table A). - (D) The number of units included in all development applications in the prior year (APR Table A). - (E) The number of units approved and disapproved in the prior year (APR Table A2). - (F) The degree to which the General Plan complies with the guidelines developed by OPR.